TownLake/blog-samrhea-legacy/content/pages/at-cloudflare.md

 socialImage: "/sam-task.jpeg"
 ---

-I am the Director of Product at Cloudflare for our Zero Trust product group, [Cloudflare for Teams](https://www.cloudflare.com/teams/).
-The products in my group include [Access](https://www.cloudflare.com/products/zero-trust/access/), [Tunnel](https://www.cloudflare.com/products/tunnel/), [Gateway](https://www.cloudflare.com/products/zero-trust/gateway/), [Browser Isolation](https://www.cloudflare.com/zero-trust/browser-isolation/), the Cloudflare for Teams client and our [CASB](https://blog.cloudflare.com/cloudflare-zero-trust-casb/).
+I am the VP of Product at Cloudflare for our [Zero Trust product group](https://www.cloudflare.com/products/zero-trust/).

+The products in my group include [Access](https://www.cloudflare.com/products/zero-trust/access/), [Tunnel](https://www.cloudflare.com/products/tunnel/), [Gateway](https://www.cloudflare.com/products/zero-trust/gateway/), [Browser Isolation](https://www.cloudflare.com/zero-trust/browser-isolation/), the Cloudflare One client and our [CASB](https://blog.cloudflare.com/cloudflare-zero-trust-casb/).
 I get to work with curious, empathetic product managers who obsess over how we can use Cloudflare's network to solve security problems for teams of any size.

 Back in the day, I also [launched our Registrar](https://blog.cloudflare.com/using-cloudflare-registrar/).
 I'm sorry -- I do not know when we will support the `.horse` TLD.